ordor2k/dns-fallback-pihole/README.md

 # DNS Fallback for Pi-hole with Unbound

 This project contains a resilient DNS setup for Pi-hole using Unbound, with fallback to public DNS servers and a web-based stats dashboard.
+⚠️ Note: The fallback logic is handled entirely by the Python proxy (dns_fallback_proxy.py).
+Unbound remains a standard recursive resolver and is not configured with any forward zones.

 ## 📦 Installation Instructions